 Admissions and Certification of Minor

 Any student wishing to pursue this minor should contact Dr. James Brown, who will assign a minor advisor.
 The advisor will consult with the student on specific course selections.
-The student must also complete the "Application for Minor" form which is available from Dr. Brown or from the departmental office in 4515 Gardner Hall.
+The student must also complete the "Application for Minor" form which is available from Dr. Brown or from Kim Orlowski in the departmental office in 116 David Clark Labs, 515-6146.